 If you want to track your spending and save money with minimal effort, see how SoFi can help.
-When you open a bank account online with direct deposit, you’ll earn an outstanding interest rate and pay no fees.
+When you open a bank account online with direct deposit, you’ll earn a competitive APY and pay no fees.
 Plus, with SoFi Checking and Savings, you’ll have a single convenient place to save and spend, along with tools to help you organize your money, which can help you meet your financial goals.

 Can you go to jail for couponing?